Destinations Greece The Ionian Islands

 The Argostoli dinner scene is the natural shape of the stay

-InsiderAll suites have plunge pools — no rate category is short-changed on that.
-The Argostoli dinner scene (Sesoulas in the morning, Il Borgo or Kastro Café for lunch, Trapezaki Bay-side for sunset) is the natural shape of the stay.
+InsiderEvery suite has a plunge pool, so no rate category is short-changed there.
+The Argostoli day (Sesoulas in the morning, Il Borgo or Kastro Café for lunch, Trapezaki bay-side for sunset) is the natural shape of the stay.

 What We Do